JGCRI/gcam-doc/solver.md

 other solvers can easily find it.
 For initial guesses far from the solution, bisection can often be faster than more sophisticated solution techniques.
-Moreover, bisection places no conditions on the Jacobian matrix, making it useful for jostling the solver out of singular regions.
+Moreover, bisection places no conditions on the partial derivatives of $$F$$, making it useful for jostling the solver out of singular regions.
 These two properties make bisection a useful technique for getting a solution started, before finishing with another technique.